 Penetration testing is performed regularly.

-Synaptec Health maintains availability across multiple AWS Availability zones (AZs), so if an outage occurs we can immediately failover with no interruption.
+Synaptec Health maintains availability across multiple AWS Regions and Availability zones (AZs), so if an outage occurs we can immediately failover with no interruption.

 Detailed runbooks are maintained in the event of downtime, either at an individual server level or a large-scale regional failure of our AWS host.
 Each scenario is reviewed and tested regularly.